mariamfh9/CLI_Project_1/README.md

 ### Contributer's Guide

 All pull requests and bug reports are encouraged on Github at https://github.com/mariamfh9/CLI_Project_1.
-Please adhere to the https://www.contributor-covenant.org/version/1/4/code-of-conduct/ code of conduct.
+Please adhere to the [Contributer Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct/) code of conduct.

 ## License